Where do porcupines live?

 Porcupines like to set up homes in burrows.

-Porcupines modify natural shelters among roots and rocks, inhabit holes made by other animals, or dig their own hideaways.
+These large rodents modify natural shelters among roots and rocks, inhabit holes made by other animals, or dig their own hideaways.
 These burrows are most commonly occupied in family units.

 Females like to give birth in the comfort of their own homes.